Thomas Saf-T-Liner: WestCoastER

 Shortly after the introduction of the Saf-T-Liner ER, this variant was introduced by Thomas for West Coast markets (primarily California and Washington State).
 To better compete with the Crown Supercoaches and Gillig Transit Coaches that had long dominated West Coast school bus sales, Thomas upgraded the Saf-T-Liner ER with heavier-duty components; this upgrade was not made to the EF.
 Additionally, on 90-passenger models, a second rear axle was an option.
 As it was a regionally focused model, the WestCoastER did not sell in large numbers.
 However, as Crown Coach and Gillig both exited the school bus industry in the early 1990s, Thomas gained significant ground on the West Coast.

 Current model specifications

-Both current models of the Saf-T-Liner are available with diesel engines (or optional natural gas engine in the HDX), and have a maximum seating capacity of 90 passengers.
+Both current models of the Saf-T-Liner are available with diesel engines (or optional natural gas engine in the HDX2), and have a maximum seating capacity of 90 passengers.
+The EFX is available with an Allison 2500 while the HDX is available with an Allison B300 or Voith transmission.

 Discontinued model specifications

 The discontinued models of the Saf-T-Liner were available with diesel engines (or optional natural gas engine in the ER), and have a maximum seating capacity of 90 passengers.